canonical/candid/docs/configuration.md

 The `description` is optional and will be used if the identity provider is presented in a human readable form, if this is not set the name will be used.

+The `icon` is optional and specifies the location of an icon to display when presenting the identity-provider options to a user.
+It this is set to URL path then that path should be relative to the candid service's location.
+If this is not set a default icon for keystone will be used.

 The `url` is the location of the keystone server that will be used to authenticate the user.